wzygzlm/tinytetris/README.md

 This is the 80x23 version.
 You control it with `a` (left), `d` (right), `w` (rotate), `s` (drop), and `q` (quit).
-It depends on `curses.h` (so you'll need to compile with `-lcurses`, and install curses if you don't already have it) and requires C++11. compile with gcc: gcc tinytetris.cpp -std=c++11 -lcurses -o tetris
+It depends on `curses.h` (so you'll need to compile with `-lcurses`, and install curses if you don't already have it) and requires C++11. compile with gcc: gcc tinytetris.cpp -std=c++11 -lcurses -g -o tetris

 ### tinytetris-commented.cpp
-This one is almost identical to `tinytetris.cpp`, but not minified, and with some comments to make it easier to read (but it's still tricky to read in certain parts). compile with gcc: gcc tinytetris-commented.cpp -std=c++11 -lcurses -o tetris
+This one is almost identical to `tinytetris.cpp`, but not minified, and with some comments to make it easier to read (but it's still tricky to read in certain parts). compile with gcc: gcc tinytetris-commented.cpp -std=c++11 -lcurses -g -o tetris